idansc/fga/README.md

 `fga.attention` is an ordinary `torch.nn` layer.
 A **modality** is any set of entities carrying an embedding each: words in a sentence, regions in an image, frames in a video, candidate answers, previous dialog rounds.
-(The paper calls these *utilities*; both names work throughout.)

 ```python
 import torch